California Attorneys Advising Accident Victims

 Nerve injuries may result from many different types of accidents.
 For example, nerves might be cut during a serious car crash.
 Nerves might also be damaged in the birth process.
-In many cases, nerve injuries are due to someone's negligence.
-A nerve injury attorney in the Sacramento area can help you try to prove the negligent conduct by a preponderance of the evidence to recover compensation related to your injuries, including the costs of supportive care or surgery.
+In many cases, nerve injuries are due to someone’s negligence.
+A nerve injury attorney in the California area can help you try to prove the negligent conduct by a preponderance of the evidence to recover compensation related to your injuries, including the costs of supportive care or surgery.

 This means that you will need to show that the defendant was required to meet a duty of care toward you, breached this duty, and caused your nerve injuries as a result of the breach.
 All drivers owe a duty to use reasonable care while driving, so if, for example, the defendant ran a red light, it is likely that the jury will find that they breached the duty to use reasonable care.
 When a defendant fails to follow a safety law or ordinance, such as one that prohibits texting while driving, and the result is a collision that causes nerve injuries, it may be possible to obtain compensation by proving that a defendant was negligent per se.

 “Preponderance of the evidence” is a standard of proof that necessitates showing that it is more likely than not that events happened in the way that you say they did.
 Injuries and the damages related to those injuries must also be proved according to this standard.
 Sometimes it is necessary to present evidence of nerve damage in the form of diagnostic nerve conduction tests that show that your nerves were impaired.